Healthy Homes Assessment Riverstone Terraces

 Draught Stopping Riverstone Terraces

-Draughts are a major cause of low temperatures inside homes.
-A draughty house costs more to heat, which means wasting energy and resulting in higher bills.
+Draughts increase the likelihood of low temperatures inside houses.
+A cold home will cost more to heat, which means wasting money and energy.

-If you can feel external air coming in or a clear draught from a hole or gap or crack, then it’s likely to be a gap or an opening that needs sealing in somehow.
-Cracks or gaps with large gaps must be permanently stopped.
-The gaps that exceed 3mm that let air in or out of your house require seals.
-For example, if the open fireplace is not in use, it can cause draughts and should be sealed from.
-Landlords and property managers are accountable for making sure that draughts from the fireplace are removed as far as imaginable.
+If you can feel external air flowing in or a clear draught from a hole or gap and you can feel it, it is most likely a gap or crack that needs sealing in some way.
+Cracks and gaps that are large should be fixed permanently.
+Any gaps greater than 3mm that allow air to enter or exit of your home require seals.
+For example, if an open fireplace isn’t being used, it could cause draughts, and should be sealed off.
+Property managers and landlords are responsible for making sure such draughts are eliminated as far as possible.

-You don’t need to block up intentional holes or gaps which are part of the construction.
-For instance, small gaps around windows and doors could be required to allow for the movement of the structure when the household heats and cools, to allow them to be shut and opened, rather instead of being stuck.
-We will test the windows and doors in our Healthy Homes assessment of your rental property.
+You don’t need to block off gaps or holes which are part of the construction.
+For example, tiny gaps around windows and doors could be required to allow for the movement of the structure when the house warms and cools so that they can still be shut and opened, rather than being stuck.
+We will check every window and door in your Healthy Homes assessment of your rental property.

 draught stopping building inspections